coastalwarming/heartbeatr/README.md

   )
 ```

-Once processed, PULSE data is stored as a tibble with a heart rate
+Once processed, PULSE data is stored as a tibble with an average heart
-frequency value for each channel/split window.
+rate frequency for each channel/split window.
+The time is relative to
+the mid-point of the window.
+Frequencies are expressed in Hz and have
+the number of identified beats and standard deviations associated, which
+can be used to classify or filter the data (see below).

 ``` r
 heart_rates